ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 * Decision Tree = 0.871
 * Linear Regression = 0.853

-As the most important outcome for this project was predictive accuracy, rather than explicitly understanding weighted drivers of prediction, we chose the Random Forest as the model to use for making predictions on the customers who were missing the *loyalty score* metric.
+As the most important outcome for this project was predictive accuracy, rather than explicitly understanding weighted drivers of prediction, we chose the random forest as the model to use for making predictions on the customers who were missing the *loyalty score* metric.
 <br>
 <br>
 ### Growth/Next Steps <a name="overview-growth"></a>

-While predictive accuracy was relatively high - other modeling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.
+While predictive accuracy was relatively high, other modeling approaches could be tested, especially those somewhat similar to random forest, such as XGBoost and LightGBM, to see if even more accuracy could be gained.

-From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty
+From a data point of view, more variables could be collected and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty.
 <br>
 <br>
 ### Key Definition  <a name="overview-definition"></a>

-The *loyalty score* metric measures the % of grocery spend (market level) that each customer allocates to the client vs. all of the competitors.
+The *loyalty score* metric measures the percentage of grocery spend (market level) that each customer allocates to the client vs. all of its competitors.

 Example 1: Customer X has a total grocery spend of $100 and all of this is spent with our client.
 Customer X has a *loyalty score* of 1.0

 Example 2: Customer Y has a total grocery spend of $200 but only 20% is spent with our client.
 The remaining 80% is spend with competitors.
-Customer Y has a *customer loyalty score* of 0.2
+Customer Y has a *loyalty score* of 0.2
 <br>
 <br>
 ___

 # Data Overview  <a name="data-overview"></a>

 We will be predicting the *loyalty_score* metric.
 This metric exists (for half of the customer base) in the *loyalty_scores* table of the client database.

 The key variables hypothesized to predict the missing loyalty scores will come from the client database, namely the *transactions* table, the *customer_details* table, and the *product_areas* table.